Helicity Constraints To Soft Factor Of All Spin: Weinberg's soft factors

-It is more intuitive and natural to first solve the soft dependence equation \eqref{soft_pde_0} since the operator depends mainly on the soft, then use \eqref{hard_pde_0} to fix the corresponding integration constants.
-To simplify the resolution, it is necessary to use the method of separation variables.
-In that method $S^{(0)}$ is decomposed into products of two independent functions, an holomorphic function $A$ that depends only on the variables $\lambda$ and an anti-holomorphic function $\tilde{A}$ that depends only on the variables $\tilde{\lambda}$, such that $ S^{(0)}= A(\lambda^r)\;\tilde{A}(\tilde{\lambda}^r). $
+for the hard kinematics dependence.
+For the resolution, it is more natural to solve the main equation \eqref{soft_pde_0} first and then use the equation \eqref{hard_pde_0} to adjust the kinematics of the solution of \eqref{soft_pde_0}.
+It is also necessary to use the method of separation variables in which $S^{(0)}$ is decomposed into products of two independent functions respectively depend on left and right handed spinor variables.
+Let $A$ be an holomorphic function that depends only on the variables $\lambda$ and respectively $\tilde{A}$ an anti-holomorphic function that depends only on the variables $\tilde{\lambda}$, such that